Ab

 My food waste wasn't collected on my collection day.
 What should I do?

-If your food waste collection bin was not emptied by 4:00 p.m. on your Food Waste Collection Day, call 311 or visit 311.dc.gov to file a service request for "Missed Curbside Compost Collection" as soon as possible and we will schedule a new collection to resolve the error.
+If your food waste collection bin was set out at the correct collection point on the correct collection day and it was not emptied by 4:00 p.m. that day, call 311 or visit 311.dc.gov to file a service request for "Missed Curbside Compost Collection" as soon as possible, and we will schedule a new collection to resolve the error.

 My collection bin was stolen, is missing, or is broken.
 What should I do?

-If your food waste collection bin is stolen, missing, or is broken, call 311 or visit 311.dc.gov to file a service request and we will send a free replacement bin.
+If your food waste collection bin is stolen, missing, or broken, call 311 or visit 311.dc.gov to file a service request, and we will send you a free replacement bin.

 When is my Food Waste Collection Day?
 Is it the same as trash or recycling collection?